quicwg/base-drafts/draft-ietf-quic-transport.md

 : 1-RTT ({{short-header}})

+*:

+: A CONNECTION_CLOSE frame of type 0x1c can appear in Initial, Handshake, and 1-RTT packets, whereas a CONNECTION_CLOSE of type 0x1d can only appear in a 1-RTT packet.

 Section 4 of {{QUIC-TLS}} provides more detail about these restrictions.
 Note that all frames can appear in 1-RTT packets.
-Note that a CONNECTION_CLOSE frame of type 0x1c can appear in Initial, Handshake, and 1-RTT packets, whereas a CONNECTION_CLOSE of type 0x1d can only appear in a 1-RTT packet.

 An endpoint MUST treat the receipt of a frame of unknown type as a connection error of type FRAME_ENCODING_ERROR.